mildronize/blog-jekyll/_posts/2015-05-06-my-blog-development.md

 - [05 May 2015][t08] &raquo; Add [search bar](#tools), and binding url and search bar on [Search page]
 - [06 May 2015][t09] &raquo; Add this note
 - [06 May 2015][t10] &raquo; [Add hover anchor links to header on GitHub Pages using Jekyll](http://milanaryal.com/2015/adding-hover-anchor-links-to-header-on-github-pages-using-jekyll)
+- [06 May 2015][t11] &raquo; Add html header for friendly with search engine such as keywords, description, etc.

 [t01]: https://github.com/mildronize/mildronize.github.io/commit/a48c4b03033496c16e1eeb6377f7a2fb6fa79586
 [t02]: https://github.com/mildronize/mildronize.github.io/commit/58f941a5a9d0066c5ea939aaab98f1adef291647